-Proposed mines include the BURNCO Aggregate Project and the Sechelt Carbonate project, which has been inactive apart from a request by the owner to remain in the provincial environmental assessment process.
+Proposed mines include the BURNCO Aggregate project and the Sechelt Carbonate project, which has been inactive apart from a request by the owner to remain in the provincial environmental assessment process.
 The Black Bear aggregate project near Port McNeill was the subject of an application to amend the Orca Environmental Certificate.
-This was withdrawn with a request for review under new legislation.
+The application was withdrawn with a request for review under new legislation.

 6.3.1.
-Black Bear and Orca (Polaris Materials Corporation)
+Black Bear (Polaris Materials Corporation)

 As noted above, Polaris Materials Corporation included the Black Bear project near its Orca sand and gravel quarry in an Environmental Certificate amendment for Orca.
-If the project proceeds, it will be a source of up to 3-4 Mtpy of crushed basalt, an increase over the 250,000 tpy proposed in a 2017 project description.
-Mine life would be extended from 10 to 20 years.
-This application was withdrawn with a request by the proponent to re-apply under the 2018 Environmental Assessment Act.
+If the project proceeds, it will be a source of up to 3-4 Mty of crushed basalt, an increase over the 250,000 tpy proposed in a 2017 project